“An old-fashioned fairy tale of curses, magic and selflessness,

 Perhaps most of all, I like fairy tales because there is only one guarantee: life is dangerous.
 We hurt each other.
 The decisions we make have lasting consequences.
 Fairy tales don’t insult us by making it seem as if we can avoid all of that.
 Instead, they show us that the stakes are real—and that despite the pain, life is beautiful, and very much worth living.

 After reading my kids these fairy tales, I started making up some of my own.
-These grew into two books about a land called Valmar where a boy and a girl discover just how beautiful and dreadful life can be.
+These grew into three books about a land called Valmar where a boy and a girl discover just how beautiful and dreadful life can be.
 If you or your kids love to dream about dragons, riddles, sea serpents, trolls, secret tunnels, and particularly brave children, read on.
 I hope you have as much fun reading the books as I had writing them.

-Book 3 Preview: Monsters of the North
+Monsters of the North

 Gwendolyn and the Seeds of Destiny